messydesign/design-sprint/0-Pre-Sprint/README.md

 **Recorder** Takes notes, photographs and is in charge of the documentation for the sprint.

-**Product Owner** Typically the client and the person with the initial product vision.
+**Product Owner** Typically the client and/or the person with the initial product vision.
 This person has final say in the product.

 ### Set expectations for the outcome for the sprint